meowomancer/inbox-to-printer/README.md

  * **:port** - The TLS port of the IMAP server
  * **:user** - The username of the email inbox
  * **:pass** - The password of the email inbox
+ * **:printer** - The name of the printer, as reported by 'lpstat -p', to print email from this account to
+ * **:valid_senders** - An array containing regex compatible strings to match againt from addresses.
+Only emails from addresses matching this string
+ * **:invalid_subject** - An array containing regex compatible strings to match against subjects.
+E-mails with subjects matching any of these expres

 ##Example configuration
     $delay = 15